alishi973/use-grpc/README.md

   );
 };
 ```
-Or you can see the example [here](https://github.com/alishi973/use-grpc/tree/main/src/examples).
+Or if you want more example, take a look at [here](https://github.com/alishi973/use-grpc/tree/main/src/examples).

 ## CONTRIBUTING
 Feel free to ask for feature, Any Pull Request will be appreciated.